twofold-rsc/twofold/sites/website/app/pages/docs/philosophy/dont-use-twofold.md

 I believe the best use case for Twofold is for developers who are excited to experiment with React Server Components on small demo projects and weekend applications.

-If you're still reading this, and you're still interested in Twofold, then I'd love to hear about the applications your building and any feedback you have on Twofold!
+If you're still reading this, and you're still interested in Twofold, then check out the [getting started](/docs/guides/getting-started) guides to create your first app.